Do you Know the Porosity of your Hair?

 Hairstyles usually last longer and hold up very well.

-If you had average results from one of the two test, then your hair is pretty healthy.
+If you had average results from one of the two tests, then your hair is pretty healthy.

 The cuticles aren't as tight allowing the perfect amount of moisture.